 Intracranial pressure

-A traumatic head injury that also impacts the brain can cause increase intracranial pressure (ICP), an extremely dangerous condition that requires immediate attention.
+A traumatic head injury that also impacts the brain can cause increased intracranial pressure (ICP), an extremely dangerous condition that requires immediate attention.
 Patients with this condition frequently have a headache, blurred vision, vomiting, altered behavior, weakness or issues moving, and a lack of energy.

 Respiratory distress and failure